Larks' Tongues in Aspic: Critical reception

+Legacy
-In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came number 22 in its list of "40 Cosmic Rock Albums".

-Larks' Tongues in Aspic comes in at #20 in Rolling Stone's "50 Greatest Prog Rock Albums of All Time" list.

-The album is featured in the book 1001 Albums You Must Hear Before You Die.
+In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album was ranked number 22 on its list of "40 Cosmic Rock Albums".
+Rolling Stone ranked Larks' Tongues in Aspic at number 20 in its "50 Greatest Prog Rock Albums of All Time" list.
+The album is also featured in the book 1001 Albums You Must Hear Before You Die.

 The progressive metal bands Dream Theater and Murmur have both covered "Larks' Tongues in Aspic, Part Two".
 Dream Theater's version is featured on the special edition of their album Black Clouds & Silver Linings.